H&J Medical Supplies Education Hub

 A: Often, yes—at least partially.
 Coverage depends on eligibility and plan specifics.

-Q: Is prior authorization necessary for DME with NY Medicaid?
+Q: Is prior authorisation necessary for durable medical equipment with NY Medicaid?

 A: Yes, most of the time.
 Items like wheelchairs or hospital beds typically need prior approval.